ganong/manager-readme/README.md

 That said, anything you and I discuss in private will stay there unless I have your permission to share it.
 Likewise, there may be some company information I may not be able to share.
 Typically, it's more of a timing thing - I can't share it until X date.
 In these cases, I'll say so.

 I'm a big believer in being radically candid - from Radical Candor by Kim Scott.
 Here's a great [article](https://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/) on First Round Review that sums it up.
 Two requirements for being radically candid are for us to have psychological safety and for the feedback to be real-time.
 In short, to create psychological safety, my aim is for work to be a place where you can be fully you.

+Another aspect to creating a psychologically safe environment has to do with how we handle positive and negative feedback.
+In general, feedback should be shared privately in real-time.
+Similar to my gossip note, positive feedback is generally okay to be shared publicly.
+However, negative feedback (or feedback that could be perceived as negative) should never be shared in public - always share this privately.

 ### 1 on 1's